-This position as an Health Information Systems Systems and Workflow Analyst, will (1) Understand, develop, document, validate and train HIM workflows (2) Assume project management responsibilities for small projects or sub-projects as assigned (3) Work with senior analysts to design and build tools for users and groups of users as needed (4) Act as a change agent, actively participate and drive standard work processes within the Clinical Informatics Department (5) Provide clear, professional communication with Epic users, Epic team members and OHSU Leadership.
-This position may also provide workflow analysis, project management responsibilities for small projects or sub-projects and support for OHSU Partner sites and Mid-Columbia Medical Center.
+This position, as a Cadence Workflow Analyst, will: 1) Understand, develop, document, validate and train Cadence workflows; 2) Assume project management responsibilities for small projects or sub-projects as assigned; 3) Create content and tools for users or groups of users as needed; 4) Provide clear, professional communication with Epic users, Epic team members and OHSU Leadership.

 As the state's only health and research university, OHSU brings together patient care, research, education of the next generation of health care providers and scientists and community service to improve the health and well-being of all Oregonians.The university is a conduit for learning for more than 2,800 students, providing training to interns, residents and fellows in postgraduate medical and research.
 It is the only place in Oregon that grants doctoral degrees in medicine, dentistry and nursing.
 OHSU cares for more than 251,000 patients each year from around the region and takes a leadership role in contributing to solutions involving the health of the state and the nation, such as health care access and transparency, ethics and workforce shortage.
 Beyond providing critical health care services, quality education and cutting-edge research, OHSU also is a key economic and social force in the Northwest.
 With an annual operating budget of $2.06 billion and more than 14,000 employees, OHSU is Portland?s largest employer.
 Its size contributes to its ability to provide... many services and community support activities not found anywhere else in Oregon.
 For more information visit http://www.ohsu.edu/xd/about/index.cfm